-The master of masters and compile masters
+The master and compilers

 The Puppet master is the central hub of activity and process in Puppet Enterprise.
-This is where Puppet code is compiled to create agent catalogs, and where SSL certificates are verified and signed.
+This is where code is compiled to create agent catalogs, and where SSL certificates are verified and signed.

-The Puppet internal certificate authority (CA) service accepts certificate signing requests (CSRs) from nodes, serves certificates and a certificate revocation list (CRL) to nodes, and optionally accepts commands to sign or revoke certificates.
+The internal certificate authority (CA) service accepts certificate signing requests (CSRs) from nodes, serves certificates and a certificate revocation list (CRL) to nodes, and optionally accepts commands to sign or revoke certificates.

-puppet certcommand to interact with these credentials, including listing, signing, and revoking certificates.
+puppetserver cacommand to interact with these credentials, including listing, signing, and revoking certificates.

 The Puppet agent